ericlyon/pd-lyonpotpourri/README.md

 - waveshape~ a Chebychev function lookup waveshaper
 - windowvec~ apply a Hann window to the input signal vector

-Best wishes for the success of your creative projects and explorations!
+Best wishes for the success of your creative projects and sonic explorations!

 Eric Lyon
 ericlyon@vt.edu